Getting paid with Shopify Payments

 The payout descriptor is how your payouts appear on your bank statement.
 By default, your payout statement descriptor shows up as

 Shopify.
-If you want to change the appearance of your payouts, then you can edit your descriptor in your Payment providers settings.
+For merchants in most countries, you can change the appearance of your payouts by editing your descriptor in your Payment providers settings.
 Merchants in France can't edit their payout statement descriptor.

 Changes to your payout statement descriptor could take up to three business days to be reflected in your bank account.
 Changing your descriptor only changes the appearance of future payouts, and not past or pending payouts.